A Treat to Help Your Dog's Bad Breath

 According to WebMD, dog's who have bad breath could be experiencing GI issues, respiratory illness or other internal organ issues.
 This is not unlike humans who can also have bad breath for reasons not directly related to the health of their teeth and gums.

-Happy To Have Found Something That Works
+I Found Something That Works for My Dog

 I really didn't know if we would ever truly be able to help our senior dog's bad breath.
 Since she had not had a lifetime of oral care (the kind we would have given her if we had her when she was young) we weren't sure if it was just something we would have to live with.